fregante/gsap-then/readme.md

 ## Dependencies

-No dependencies except GSAP itself, but you need to load it separately.
-It works even if you only load TweenLite
+No direct dependencies, but you'll also need to load

+* GSAP, even just TweenLite
+* `window.Promise` is available in Edge 12+ and all the [other browsers.](http://caniuse.com/#feat=promises)

 ## Related